-Pay your bill on time
+Rule #1: Always pay your bill on time (and in full)

-- The closing date is the last day you can make a charge for a single statement.
-After the closing date, any new transactions will go on next month's statement.
+- The closing date is the last day you can make a charge for a monthly statement.
+After the closing date, any new transaction will go onto next month's statement.

 In addition to making on-time payments, it's essential to keep your balance low relative to your available credit limit.
 There are two main benefits to maintaining a small balance: